 The Answer Box typically features information presented in different ways:

 - (The Answer Box is often used for the voice search results on Google search home devices!)

 Although it might seem insignificant at first, this information might suggest the type of content you should create to overtake the current result.

 Perhaps you can conduct content updates to alter the structure of your copy to give it a better chance of being pulled out for the Answer Box.

 If you have multiple blog posts, for example, look at their structure.
 Is the information presented in a clear, concise way that could be pulled for the Answer Box?

 Step #4: Determine Top Demand Page Types

-Similarly, analyze the type of content that triggers the answer box for the keywords that interest you.
+Similarly, analyze the type of content that triggers the Featured Snippet for the keywords that interest you in your keyword research.

 Although at this stage, you’re not planning any content yet, it’s a good idea to gather such insight now to fuel your content production strategy later.
 There will be patterns that can be scaled across the site.
 Here we're looking to break up the opportunities by pages.